 Under 63 O.S. § 2-401 of the Oklahoma Uniform Controlled Dangerous Substances Act, manufacture of methamphetamine is a felony drug offense punishable by a maximum of life in prison and a fine of up to $25,000.
 Aggravated meth manufacture occurs when the amount of drug manufactured (or attempted to be manufactured) equals "fifty (50) grams or more of methamphetamine, its salts, isomers, and salts of its isomers or 500 grams or more of a mixture or substance containing a detectable amount of methamphetamine, its salts, isomers, or salts of its isomers."
 Aggravated manufacture of methamphetamine is punishable by a minimum of 20 years in prison.

 Drug quantities are important in criminal cases, because it can mean the difference between possession, possession with intent to distribute, or drug trafficking charges.
-If you have been accused of a drug offense, contact a skilled attorney at once for a free evaluation of your case.
+If you have been implicated in a trafficking case, it is imperative that you speak with a qualified attorney with experience fighting drug trafficking charges as the punishment for these crimes can be severe.